vlle1/styrdokument/ekonomiskt_styrdokument/body_en.md

 The budget ("budget") is an instrument used to attempt to plan and predict how the economy of the financial year ("verksamhetsår") will look like.
 The budget shall be followed as much as possible, although if reality doesn't allow this, one may need to disregard the budget.
 If a budget needs to be breached, the Treasurer must be informed of this before the breach has occurred.
 The overall budget ("rambudget") decided by the chapter meeting ("Sektionsmöte", SM) includes the items _Income_ ("_Intänker_") and _Expenditure_ ("_Utgifter_").
 In addition to this, it is required that for each committee and project, a detailed budget ("detaljbudget"), that balances or has a better result than the framework budget, can be presented  at the SM.
 Officials who manage a detailed budget may, in consultation with the board, revise it during or before a financial year.
 Such changes must be reported at the board meeting ("Direktionsmöte", DM).

----- #TODO from here: add brackets, make sure standardised terms were used and that it is up-to-date ----
 ## §7.1 Obligation

-This freedom to shape a budget still requires that money is laid on the right things and that those with the right to pay for the expenses can deny payment, if the regulations within this document are not followed.
-The decision can be appealed according to the order in §A.
+The budget still requires that money is laid on the right things (??) and that those with the right to pay for the expenses can deny payment, if the regulations within this document are not followed.
+The decision can be appealed according to the order in §[A].

 ## §7.2 Usage of fika budget